Can (and should) you bring notes to an interview?

 I am not saying this is a bad thing but keep that in mind if you are presenting yourself as somebody who really wants to work for a specific company.

 Taking notes during an interview is just fine if you are doing it efficiently without taking too much time and taking down the interview at a snail’s pace.
+Another great way to appear more professional and competent during a job interview is to wear glasses.

 Why is it important to take notes during an interview?